steevenakintilo/autoApply/README.md

 Here is how to do a discord webhook: https://www.svix.com/resources/guides/how-to-make-webhook-discord/

+After creating your weebhook token put it on the discordWebhookUrl.txt and do it for the 8 of them.

 Download all the modules required for the bot to work using this command:

 ```bash